nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/nuxeo-shell/nuxeo-shell-command-index.md

         version: '1'

 ---
-Here is a list of the commands&nbsp;available in the Nuxeo Shell, grouped by namespace.
+Here is a list of the commands available in the Nuxeo Shell, grouped by namespace.

 {{#> callout type='info' }}
 For each page, the command index has been generated using the&nbsp;`help` command:

 ```
 help [-export [file]] [-ns [namespace]]
 ```
 {{/callout}}